vtog/labGuides/source/ocp/adding-node-day2.rst

 following creates and associates the required objects for the new Node and resolves the error from the initial creation.

 #.
-Make note of the MAC address of the newly created Node
+Copy the MAC address of the newly created Node to notepad.

 #.
 Go to :menuselection:`Compute --> MachineSets`